FTCTeam10298/MatchBox/README.md

    - Overlay automatically added to all field scenes

 ### Operation
-1. Start your FTC scoring system
+1. Start the FTC scoring system
 2. Start OBS and begin streaming/recording
 3. Launch MatchBox (GUI or CLI)
 4. MatchBox will: